MicrosoftDocs/win32/desktop-src/Sync/using-semaphore-objects.md

 ---
-Description: The following example uses a semaphore object to limit the number of threads that can perform a particular task. ms.assetid: 24a5c13c-573a-4fc2-ac19-98188c9eb68a
+description: The following example uses a semaphore object to limit the number of threads that can perform a particular task. ms.assetid: 24a5c13c-573a-4fc2-ac19-98188c9eb68a
 title: Using Semaphore Objects ms.topic: article